 All work related to the Chinatown Local Development Corporation, the wayfinding project and the Chinatown traffic study has concluded with all eligible payments made.
-The Gateways to Chinatown project is the only remaining LMDC funded Chinatown project and it has been delayed continuously since LMDC received Board authorization in July 2015 to enter into an agreement with New York City Department of Transportation (NYCDOT) for this project.
-During the past guarter, DOT presented three design concepts to the Public Design Commission which were well received.
-DOT believes they have a clear path towards advancing design which they anticipate will be complete by April 2021.
-The current proposed design has support from City Hall and community board members and stakeholders.
-The project, Gateways to Chinatown, challenges designers to reinvent the Canal Street Triangle by exploring the kind of functions that it might serve.
-This project engages with the multifaceted cultural identity of Chinatown and the surrounding neighborhoods.
-NYCDOT submitted a reimbursement request for over \$80,000 for past design costs.
-The request is currently under review for processing but no funds were paid or charged to this
+The Gateways to Chinatown project was the only remaining LMDC funded Chinatown project and it has been delayed continuously since LMDC received Board authorization in July 2015 to enter into an agreement with New York City Department of Transportation (NYCDOT) for this project.
+NYCDOT recently indicated that they substantially completed design work on this project.

+During the past quarter, LMDC processed and paid NYCDOT's reimbursement request for \$83,590 for past design costs.
+This reimbursement request is the last payment requisition under this agreement as the contract expired on May 31, 2021.
+The Gateways to Chinatown project challenged designers to reinvent the Canal Street Triangle by exploring the kind of functions that it might serve.
+The project engaged with the multifaceted cultural identity of Chinatown and the surrounding neighborhoods.
+Representatives from the Mayor's Office and LMDC management have agreed that the previous allocated Gateways to Chinatown funding would only be used for the project design.
+Unused funds will be reallocated to existing LMDC projects that can use additional funding to be completed timely or for affordable housing projects.
+NYCDOT provided a project close out memorandum to LMDC thanking LMDC for its financial contributions towards NYCDOT design efforts.
+LMDC is in process of closing out this project.

 This Report Period Cumulative Actual Total / Expected

 Total Total

 of Businesses 0 6655/2655

 of Non-business 0 1/1

-22